John Mellencamp: 2019–present: Small Town musical, Strictly a One-Eyed Jack and Orpheus Descending

-In two separate 2018 television interviews, Mellencamp teased a musical he is working on based on his 1982 No. 1 hit "Jack & Diane."
+In two separate 2018 television interviews, Mellencamp teased a musical he is working on based on his 1982 No. 1 hit "Jack & Diane".
 On June 12, 2019, Republic Records, Federal Films, and Universal Music Theatricals announced that the musical is officially in development.
 Mellencamp (music/lyrics) will team with Naomi Wallace (book) to form the creative team behind the still-untitled musical, with Kathleen Marshall, winner of three Tonys out of nine nominations, signed on to direct and choreograph.
 Mellencamp confirmed in 2021 that it will be a jukebox musical titled Small Town and the story will involve two kids named Jack and Diane.
 Mellencamp said that he had not written any new material for the project.
 "I told them, I have 600 songs published.
 Surely you can find 12-to-15 songs that will work."

-Mellencamp told iHeart Radio in January 2022 that "Small Town" was scheduled to debut in Louisville in September 2022, but that didn't happen.
-The musical's future is unknown at this time.
+Mellencamp told iHeart Radio in January 2022 that "Small Town" was scheduled to debut in Louisville in September 2022, but that did not happen.
+The musical is set to premiere at the Ogunquit Playhouse, in Ogunquit Maine, in October 2026.

 On February 27, 2020, Mellencamp's official social media accounts confirmed that he was currently recording an album at his Belmont Mall recording studio.
 In a September 2020 interview, Mellencamp guitarist Andy York said that ten songs have already been recorded and mixed for the album.
 However, a planned final session in April 2020 to complete the project was scuttled because of the COVID-19 pandemic.
 During the pandemic, Mellencamp wrote at least 15 songs.
 The album was scheduled for release in 2020, but the pandemic pushed its release time frame back indefinitely.

 In an extensive update on his website, Mellencamp said one of the songs he wrote for the record is called "I Always Lie to Strangers", and he shared a one-minute snippet of it on February 3, 2021.
 He also revealed that the album had the working title of Strictly a One-Eyed Jack.
 He resumed recording on the project in March 2021, with plans to cut at least some of the 17 songs he wrote while in quarantine in 2020 because of the COVID-19 pandemic.

 In May 2021, Mellencamp revealed that he recently finished the album and that Bruce Springsteen would make a guest appearance on the project.
 "Bruce is singing on the new record and is playing guitar," Mellencamp said.
-Springsteen himself provided additional details on his collaboration with Mellencamp on his Sirius XM radio station on June 10, 2021, saying: "I worked on three songs on John's album, and I spent some time in Indiana with him.
+Springsteen himself provided additional details on his collaboration with Mellencamp on his SiriusXM radio station on June 10, 2021, saying: "I worked on three songs on John's album, and I spent some time in Indiana with him.
 I love John a lot.
 He's a great songwriter, and I have become very close [with him] and had a lot of fun with him.
 I sang a little bit on his record."